Thoothukudi: Municipal corporation officials

-Thoothukudi comes under the Thoothukudi assembly constituency and it elects a member to the Tamil Nadu Legislative Assembly once every five years.
-From the 1952 elections, the assembly seat was won by Indian National Congress (INC) for five times during 1952, 1957, 1958, 1960, 1962 elections, Dravida Munnetra Kazhagam (DMK) for seven times during 1967, 1971, 1989, 1996, 2006, 2016, 2021 elections and All India Anna Dravida Munnetra Kazhagam (AIADMK) for six times during 1977, 1980, 1984, 1991, 2001, 2011 elections.

-The Thoothukkudi Lok Sabha constituency was originally part of the Tirunelveli constituency and was delimited to Tirunelveli and Thoothukudi constituencies during 2009 Lok Sabha election.
-The constituency was formed after the 2008 delimitation with the following assembly constituencies: Vilathikulam, Thoothukkudi, Tiruchendur, Srivaikuntam, Ottapidaram and Kovilpatti.
+Thoothukudi comes under the Thoothukudi assembly constituency, and it elects a member to the Tamil Nadu Legislative Assembly once every five years.
+From the 1952 elections, the assembly seat was won by the Indian National Congress (INC) five times during the 1952, 1957, 1958, 1960, and 1962 elections; Dravida Munnetra Kazhagam (DMK) seven times during the 1967, 1971, 1989, 1996, 2006, 2016, and 2021 elections; and All India Anna Dravida Munnetra Kazhagam (AIADMK) six times during the 1977, 1980, 1984, 1991, 2001, and 2011 elections.
+The Thoothukkudi Lok Sabha constituency was originally part of the Tirunelveli constituency and was delimited to the Tirunelveli and Thoothukudi constituencies during the 2009 Lok Sabha election.
+The constituency was formed after the 2008 delimitation with the following assembly constituencies: Vilathikulam, Thoothukkudi, Tiruchendur, Srivaikuntam, Ottapidaram, and Kovilpatti.